keesiemeijer/wp-nostalgia/README.md

 For lower versions the `wp-config.php` file is created with the right database credentials but you still have to finish the install at `wp-nostalgia.dev/readme.html`

 ### Usage
-This script can be used as a standalone script if you already have wp-nostalgia.dev up and running with WordPress in a folder called `/public` in your root directory.
+This script can be used as a standalone script if you already have wp-nostalgia.dev up and running with WordPress in a folder called `/public` in the root directory of your site.
 Copy the vvv-init.sh file to the root directory.
 ```
 wp-nostalgia
 -- public